sciZer0/7/v/README.md

 # About Technologies

-Thanks to good people, on the table, there already are technologies that are usable.
+Thanks to good people, on the table, there already are good technologies to use.

 The hypothesis/idea is that we might take some existing blockchain technologies — some of the most advanced blockchain technologies — and combine them.

-For example, we might take code of Solana blockchain itself (codebase) and combine it with code of some apps on the Solana blockchain, of course, modifying them a bit.
+For example, we might take code of Solana blockchain itself as codebase and combine it with code of some apps on the Solana blockchain, of course, modifying them a bit.